TriumphLLC/Blend4Web/doc_src/logic_editor.rst

     The camera will point in the direction of this object after being moved.

 *Duration*
     Time (in seconds) that the camera will spend being moved to a new location.
 Set to zero by default (and in this case the camera doesn’t actually move, it simply changes its position).
-It can be specified manually or as a link to a register (if the ``Variable`` parameter is enabled).
+It can be specified manually or as a link to a variable (if the ``Variable`` parameter is enabled).

 Object
 ======